satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-We highlight five major problems: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review;
+We highlight five salient problems: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review;
 and (5) Reviews take a lot of time, and once submitted cannot evolve.